Seam (sewing): Position

 In clothing construction, seams are identified by their position in the finished garment.

 A center front seam runs vertically down the front of a garment.

 A center back seam or back seam runs vertically down the center-back of a garment.
 It can be used to create anatomical shaping to the back portion of a garment particularly through the waist area and hips.
 It can also be used for styling and functional purposes involving pleats, vents, flare toward the hem or for back closures such as buttoned plackets or zippers.

 A side seam runs vertically down the side of a garment.

 A side-back seam runs from the armscye to the waist, and fits the garment to the curve below the shoulder blades.
 Side-back seams may be used instead of, or in combination with, side and center back seams.

 A shoulder seam runs from the neckline to the armscye, usually at the highest point of the shoulder.
 A shoulder seam which extends beyond the shoulder point is called a drop shoulder.

 Princess seams in the front or back run from the shoulder or armscye to the hem at the side-back or side-front.
 Princess seams shape the garment to the body's curves and eliminate the need for darting at the bust, waist, and shoulder.

-An inseam is the seam that binds the length of the inner trouser leg.
-The distance from the bottom crotch to the lower ankle is also known as the inseam.
-The inseam length determines the length of the inner pant leg to appropriately fit the wearer.
+An inseam is the seam from the bottom crotch to the lower ankle that binds the length of the inner trouser leg.
+The inseam length determines the length of the inner pant leg.
 In the UK this is usually known as the inside-leg measurement (for trousers fit).